 Exercise isn't just good for your overall health, it's an important part of multiple sclerosis (MS) treatment.
 Being active gives you more energy and makes you less tired.
 It can boost your mood and help prevent bladder and bowel problems.

-How much exercise do you need?
-What exercises should you do?
+How much exercise do you need, and what kind should you do?
 When it comes to MS, there's no one-size-fits-all answer.
 Your symptoms, treatment, and lifestyle will help determine your exercise plan.
-Get expert advice about what is right for you:
+Get expert advice about what's right for you: